May 20, 2015

 Yogurt is great, but drinkable yogurt is even better mom!
 Said my oldest son Alex.
 What is not to love in the creamy fruity drink sold in bright colored packaging?
 If you’ve been wanting to make your own homemade yogurt drinks with fewer ingredients and real fruit, you are in luck!
 So easy.
 Just watch how easily these drinks come together.

 I’m a big fan of yogurt since it’s high in protein, calcium, and milk provides many of the minerals my kids need.
-There are two of us who are dairy free in the house, so if you are looking for the dairy free recipe, you’ll find it over at MOMables.

-I mostly come up with recipes out of necessity, because I want to make versions of store bought favorites with real ingredients, or a combination of both.
+I mostly come up with recipes out of necessity, because I want to make versions of store-bought favorites with real ingredients, or a combination of both.
 My grocery store trips are a great way for me to come up with recipe ideas.
 My kids point out their favorite snacks, maybe they tried it at a friend, or maybe they think it looks so delicious.
 Unfortunately, I often reply to requests with “I have a recipe for those.”

 The advantage of making it at home is that I can use any fruit I want to use up!
 I have a freezer full of ripe bananas, strawberries, blueberries, kiwi, peaches… and the list goes on!

 In a high-speed blender, combine the milk, yogurt, maple syrup or honey, and chopped fruit, if using.
 You can use fresh or frozen fruit.
 Feel free to mix, your favorite fruit together to make a blend!
 Get creative!
 If you have leftovers, freeze it in popsicles for later.

-- 2 cups (475 ml) milk
+- 2 cups milk

-- ½ cup (115 g) yogurt
+- ½ cup yogurt

-- 1 cup (145 g) chopped fruit
+- 1 cup chopped fruit

 - Place all ingredients in a blender and blend on medium-low until everything is smooth and evenly combined.